miloh/arduino-templates-gaf/README.md

 Resources
 ---------
- TIF image export from Arduino's EagleCAD design files for the Arduino Mega 2560
+* TIF image export from Arduino's EagleCAD design files for the Arduino Mega 2560
+* ppm for use with gaf's pcb software:  use the --bg-image switch to load it up with your similarly scaled pcbs
+* arduino-dimensions by johnengineer J.M.
+DeChristofaro, used for sanity checking

 References
 ----------